div-ops123/Kubernetes-Infrastructure-Automation/README.md

 **Goal**: Provision a scalable, containerized note-taking app on Kubernetes, deployed on EC2 instances using Terraform for infrastructure, Ansible for configuration management, and a CI/CD pipeline (Jenkins + Harness) for automation, using Terraform modules for networking and compute, and remote state in S3/DynamoDB.

+## Kubernetes & Ansible:
+One Control Node, One Master Node, and a Highly Available Worker Node setup across Two AZs.

 **Components**:
 - **Infrastructure (Terraform)**:
   - VPC, Subnets, Security Groups, Internet Gateway (IGW), Route Tables